-The presenters, Dr Sandy Clarke-Errey and Cameron Patrick, consultants for the Statistical Consulting Centre in the School of Mathematics & Statistics.
-Both Cameron and Sandy also consult to industry and government.
+Cameron Patrick is a consultant for the Statistical Consulting Centre in the School of Mathematics & Statistics.
+He also supports University staff and graduate researchers.

-Sandy has been a consultant with the Statistical Consulting Centre since 2004, assisting university students and staff with R for a wide range of applications.
+Dr Sandy Clarke-Errey has been a consultant with the Statistical Consulting Centre since 2004, assisting University students and staff with R for a wide range of applications.

-This is a two day online workshop, spread out over four mornings presented online via Zoom.
-Each day will consist of two approximately equal-length sessions; the first session of the day will commence at 9:00 a.m. and the final session will end at approximately 12:30 p.m.
+This is a two day workshop.
+Each day will commence at 9:00am and finish at approximately 5:00pm, including a 1 hour lunch break, and morning and afternoon tea breaks.
 The sessions will mix lecture presentations with practical work; tutorial help will be readily available.

-The statistical package R will be used in the course, along with companion software including RStudio, R Markdown, ggplot2 and the ‘tidyverse’ collection of packages.
-Participants will use R and RStudio on their personal computer (Windows, Mac or Linux) during to the course.
+The statistical package R will be used in the workshop, along with companion software including RStudio, R Markdown, ggplot2 and the ‘tidyverse’ collection of packages.
+Participants are welcome to use R and RStudio on their personal computer (Windows, Mac or Linux) during to the course but a PC will be available in Wilson computer lab for use.
 Installation instructions will be sent out via email prior to the course commencing.